KetchuppOfficial/LFU_Cache/README.md

 ## Comparison of algorithms

-If you want to build a bar chart that compares results of two algorithms on the generated tests, go to [./tests](./tests/) directory.
+If you want to build a bar chart that compares output results of two algorithms, go to [./tests](./tests/) directory.

 Let **N** be the number of tests, results on which you want to represented in a bar chart, then command sequence:
 ```bash